Pfalzfeld: Municipal council

 The council is made up of 12 council members, who were elected by majority vote at the municipal election held on 7 June 2009, and the honorary mayor as chairman.

 Mayor

 Pfalzfeld's mayor is Rainer Steeg, elected in 2019.

 Coat of arms

 The German blazon reads: In Gold ein aufgerichteter roter Obelisk, der einen Menschenkopf mit Flügelhaube und umgebendem Rankenwerk zeigt.

 The municipality's arms might in English heraldic language be described thus: Or an obelisk showing a human head with a winged bonnet beset with scroll ornaments gules.

-The single charge in these arms is a stylized representation of the Celtic obelisk found in Pfalzfeld in 1649, the so-called Pfalzfelder Flammensäule ("Pfalzfeld Flame Column").
+The single charge in these arms is a stylized representation of the Pfalzfeld obelisk, probably removed from an Iron age burial ground to the churchyard in Pfalzfeld, it is first recorded there in 1608.
 It is said to be one of the most important works from the La Tène culture; it is reckoned to date from the 4th century BC.
 The tinctures refer to the Lower County of Katzenelnbogen, to which Pfalzfeld belonged until a definitive end was put to the Holy Roman Empire.

 The obelisk can today be found in the Rheinisches Landesmuseum Bonn.